dhemery/runtime-suite/README.md

 A Runtime Suite is a class that finds candidate test classes at runtime, filters the candidate classes and their test methods for inclusion in the suite, and runs the surviving methods under JUnit.

-You write the classes to find and filter classes and methods.
-I will write a few finders and filters for my own needs, such as:
+`RuntimeSuite` is designed to make it easy for you to write your own finders and filters, and to create suites that use them.

+This project will include a few basic finders and filters.
+These filters are ready to use:

+ * `ClassesInCategories` filter: Passes each class in any of the specified categories; rejects all other classes.
+(Done)
+ * `ClassesNotInCategories` filter: Rejects each class in any of the specified categories; passes all other classes.
+(Done)

+I intend to write these finders and filters:

  * `ClassesOnTheClasspath`: Finds all test classes in the classpath.
- * `InCategory` filter: Retain classes in specified categories (specified by `@Category` annotations); reject classes not in those categories.
- * `NotInCategory` filter: Reject classes in specified categories (specified by `@Category` annotations); retain classes not in those categories.

-**NOTE:** This document describes my current intentions, which are subject to change on my slightest whim.
-This stuff isn't implemented yet.
-Follow along if you wish, but don't count on anything until I declare a release.

-If my intentions and capriciousness don't fit your needs, feel free to grab the code from any commit and have your way with it.
+(Not yet implemented.)
+ * `MethodsInCategories` filter: Passes each test method in any of the specified categories; rejects all other test methods.
+(Not yet implemented.)
+ * `MethodsNotInCategories` filter: Rejects each test method in any of the specified categories; passes all other test methods.
+(Not yet implemented.)

+**Note:** This code is still volatile.

 ## Declaring Runtime Suites